 [Specify the status, the trade name and the company name of the tenderer, , the addresses of its establishment and its registered office (if it is different from that of the establishment, its e-mail address, telephone and fax numbers and SIRET number; otherwise, a European or international identification number or an ID specific to the country of origin of the tenderer.]

 IV – Purpose of the expression of interest

-This expression of interest is submitted as part of the call for tenders V – Information on registration with a professional register
+This expression of interest is submitted as part of the call for tenders “Recovery of native vegetation on indigenous lands in the Caatinga, Mata Atlântica and Pantanal.
+(Recuperação da vegetação nativa em terras indígenas dos biomas Caatinga, Mata Atlântica e Pantanal.)

+V – Information on registration with a professional register

 The tenderer must provide proof that it is registered with a professional register (e.g.: ‘extrait Kbis’ for company established in France or an equivalent document).